fabacab/diasposter/readme.txt

 * **Easy to use:** Seamlessly translates WordPress formatting to beautiful Diaspora posts, with full support for featured images, post titles, excerpts, tags, custom post types, and more.
 * **Feature-rich:** Numerous additional options let you provide custom linkbacks, set global preferences and per-post settings, and more.

+Diasposter uses Diaspora's simple API to keep posts in sync as much as possible.
+Some notable features this enables are:

+* Upload images to your Diaspora pod by setting a Featured Image on your WordPress post.
+* When you delete your WordPress post, your Diaspora post is removed, too.
+* Comment synchronization comments on your Diaspora posts appear on your WordPress posts.
+Deleting a comment from your WordPress post deletes it from your Diaspora post, too.
-Diasposter uses Diaspora's simple API to keep posts in sync as much as possible; when you delete your WordPress post, your Diaspora post is removed, too.
-Service integrations let you control the Diaspora auto-tweet and auto-post options right from your WordPress post editing screen.
+* Service integrations let you control the Diaspora auto-tweet and auto-post options right from your WordPress post editing screen.
 You can even toggle post location sharing on or off.

 *Donations for [my WordPress plugins](https://profiles.wordpress.org/meitar/#content-plugins) make up a chunk of my income.
 If you continue to enjoy this plugin, please consider [making a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=meitarm%40gmail%2ecom&lc=US&item_name=Diasposter%20WordPress%20Plugin&item_number=diasposter&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted). :) Thank you for your support!*